 First, plain and simple… it’s nearly impossible to add tradelines to your credit report within 24 to 48 hours.
-We wrote this article titled “add tradelines to your credit report within 24 to 48 hours” in reaction to client questions and inquiries regarding the speed it takes to add tradelines to your credit report.
+We wrote this article to address client questions and inquiries regarding the time it takes to add tradelines to your credit report.
 I know this isn’t what you “want” to hear, but it is something you “should” hear.
-It’s very important to arm yourself with the truth about tradelines, especially given the fact that there is maybe a handful of companies out there that tell the truth.
+It’s important to arm yourself with the truth about tradelines.
+This is especially true given the fact that many companies want to hide the truth from you.

 What determines how long it takes to add tradelines to your credit report?